 Faux Limestone Ceramic Kitchen Flooring

 Limestone flooring is prized for the distinct colors and patterns which form naturally within the surface of each piece.
-In this picture, we see a ceramic floor in a kitchen doing a credible job of replicating that distinctly limestone look.
+In this picture, you see a ceramic floor in a kitchen doing a credible job of replicating that distinctly limestone look.
 This is combined with a deceptively simple two size tile pattern to create a shifting sea of colors and patterns.Continue to 6 of 8 below.

 06 of 08

-Off White Ceramic Bathroom Flooring picture
+Off-White Ceramic Bathroom Flooring picture

 Ceramic flooring is particularly popular in bathrooms, due to its ability to withstand and resist damage from moisture and other staining agents.
-In this picture, we see a beautiful off-white ceramic floor, matched with bathroom wall tiles of the same cream color.
+In this picture, you see a beautiful off-white ceramic floor, matched with bathroom wall tiles of the same cream color.
 Accent tiles of slightly contrasting hue are then used to add visual appeal at key points throughout the space.

 More About Bathroom FlooringContinue to 7 of 8 below.